Whitton Farms

 Keith and Jill took Mr. Chandler up on his offer, and decided to give selling flowers at the farmers market a try.
 That Saturday, they loaded 3 cars with buckets of zinnias and sunflowers, and headed to market.
 That Saturday Keith and Jill sold every stem they took to market, and ultimately generated revenue that surpassed their collective weekly teaching salaries.
 The simple gift of a flower garden kick started a new career path for The Forresters.

-After attending a few more markets, Keith would begin to farm full time.
-Jill continued to teach for two more years.
-Both made many sacrifices over the next few years and felt profoundly blessed to have family members from days gone by, lay the true foundation of the family farm.
+After attending a few more markets that summer, Keith would begin to farm full time.
+Jill continued to teach for two more years before joining Keith full time at the farm.

 In 2010, the Forresters opened the farm to table restaurant, Trolley Stop Market, in Memphis, Tennessee.
 Trolley Stop was an award winning restaurant that served hand tossed pizzas, farm burgers, salads, and lunch plate specials 6 days a week.
 Jill and Keith owned and operated the restaurant for 10 years and sold the property one month prior to the COVID outbreak.